particle-iot/docs/src/content/reference/device-os/firmware.md

 // AWDT count reset automatically after loop() ends
 ```

 A default `stack_size` of 512 is used for the thread. `stack_size` is an optional parameter.
 The stack can be made larger or smaller as needed.
+This is generally too small, and it's best to use a minimum of 1536 bytes.

 This is the amount of memory needed to support the thread and function that is called.
 In practice, on the Photon (v0.5.0) calling the `System.reset` function requires approx. 170 bytes of memory.
 If not enough memory is allocated, the application will crash due to a Stack Overflow.
 The RGB LED will flash a [red SOS pattern, followed by 13 blinks](/tutorials/device-os/led#red-flash-sos).

 The application watchdog requires interrupts to be active in order to function.
 Enabling the hardware watchdog in combination with this is recommended, so that the system resets in the event that interrupts are not firing.

+You should generally not try to do anything other than call System.reset() or perhaps set some retained variables in your application watchdog callback.
+In particular:

+- Do not call any cloud functions like `Particle.publish()` or even `Particle.disconnect()`.
+- Do not call `Cellular.command()`.

+Calling these functions will likely cause the system to deadlock and not reset.

+Note: `waitFor` and `waitUntil` do not tickle the application watchdog.
+If the condition you are waiting for is longer than the application watchdog timeout, the device will reset.

 {{/if}} {{!-- has-application-watchdog --}}